-Proposed rule §6-24(d) incorporates the due process provisions in Minimum Standard §1-17(c), including the right to: (i) appear in person, make statements, present material evidence, and call witnesses at the infraction hearing; (ii) the assistance of a hearing facilitator under certain circumstances; and (iii) a written determination.
-192 Additionally, the Department has the burden of proof in all disciplinary proceedings, and a person's guilt must be shown by a preponderance of the evidence.
-193 Section 6-24(d) also incorporates DOC policy on who can serve as a hearing adjudicator, how due process violations must be addressed, time limits on the length of hearings and hearing adjournments, and the right to appeal an adverse decision.
-194 Finally, people's refusal to attend their hearing must be videotaped and made a part of the hearing record; if a person refuses to participate while at the hearing, then an audiotaped refusal at the hearing will suffice for purposes of this provision.
-195
+Proposed rule § 6-24(d) incorporates the due process provisions in Minimum Standard § 1-17(c), including the right to: (i) appear in person, make statements, present material evidence, and call witnesses at the infraction hearing; (ii) the assistance of a hearing facilitator under certain circumstances; and (iii) a written determination.
+Additionally, the Department has the burden of proof in all disciplinary proceedings, and a person's guilt must be shown by a preponderance of the evidence.
+Section 6-24(d) also incorporates DOC policy on who can serve as a hearing adjudicator, how due process violations must be addressed, time limits on the length of hearings and hearing adjournments, and the right to appeal an adverse decision.
+Hearing record; if a person refuses to participate while at the hearing, then an audiotaped refusal at the hearing will suffice for purposes of this provision.